Complex Generalized Integral Means Spectrum of Drifted Whole-Plane SLE and LLE

 Notice that $A+B+C=0$.
 For any $\alpha \in \mathbb C$, the choice of $p, q$ such that $B=0$ and $C=0$, yields a solution to \eqref{eq:cond1}, hence together with \eqref{eq:sol} a solution \eqref{eq:Gfactor} to \eqref{eq:PDEG}.

 We thus get the identity for drifted SLE,

 where the quadratic equations $B=0$, $C=0$ yield $p$ and $q$ in terms of $\alpha \in \mathbb C$ under the parametric form,

 These results generalize those found for real $p,q$ and $a=0$ in \cite{DHLZ}.
 The complex $p,q$ case, still for $a=0$, has been thoroughly studied in Ref. \cite{ho:tel-01581324}.
 These equations generalize in the complex $p,q$ case, hence in four-dimensional space, the so-called \emph{red parabola} of the real $(p,q)$-plane described in \cite{DHLZ}.
+By remark \ref{hol}, and \cite[Lemma 3.1]{DNNZ} the space of holomorphic solutions in $z_1$, $\bar{z}_2$ to the linear PDE in \eqref{eq:PDEG} is one-dimensional.
 As a consequence, we have proven the following \begin{theo} Let $f(z)=f_0(z)$ where $f_t$ is the drifted whole-plane Loewner process driven by $\lambda(t)=e^{i(at+\sqrt{\kappa}B_t)}, a \in \mathbb R$.
 For $(p,q)\in \mathbb C^2$, let the complex `red parabola' $\mathcal R$ be defined as the two-dimensional manifold,

 For $(p,q)\in \mathcal R, \,\, z_1, z_2\in \mathbb D$, we identically have

 In particular, for $z_1=z_2=z$,

 \end{theo} Hence, in the case of the complex red parabola \eqref{prouge}, \eqref{qrouge}, we find that the complex generalized \emph{bulk} spectrum is simply given by